 Outside of her role as a solicitor, she has volunteered as a Family Law adviser for Gaia, a charity for women, girls and men experiencing violence and abuse, providing face to face legal advice to victims for several years.
 She has provided legal training to various domestic violence charities and support workers.
 She also volunteered as a Family Law Advisor and Mentor at the Citizens Advice Bureau.

-Yanoulla is a Senior Solicitor who joined Stowe Family Law’s Tunbridge Wells’ office in January 2021.
+Yanoulla is a Senior Associate who joined Stowe Family Law’s Tunbridge Wells’ office in January 2021.

 Yanoulla has an extensive background of representing clients in cases that involve complicated needs, mental health issues, learning difficulties and alcohol and drug misuse.

 She has represented and advised special guardians, kinship carers and adopters to ensure that they are provided with the appropriate support moving forward and by doing so ultimately improving the chances of the child’s placement being successful.

 She prides herself on offering all clients, regardless of the complexity or the merits of their cases, the highest standards of client care.
 Yanoulla understands that her clients may be going through one of the most stressful times of their lives.
 She is approachable and sympathetic but always professional and will try to achieve the best outcome possible for clients whilst offering realistic and well thought-through advice.